lexicalunit/language-atom-notes/README.md

 each package you list.
 We (should 🤞) support any package that contains a `grammars` setting.
 If you find that isn't the case, please [report it][issues].

+The `excludeExtensions` setting is provided to prevent our grammar from being misapplied to notes of specific file types.
+For example, some users wish to be able to search their notes directory for Graphviz `.dot` files.
+The Atom Notes grammar must not be applied to these files because it would affect syntax highlighting.
+And it's not like there are going to be interlinks in Graphviz files anyway.
+If you have added additional file types to your collection of notes, you may find this setting valuable.

 ## 💖 Contributors

 Thanks goes to these wonderful people ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):